sachin191/pyrocopy/README.md

 * dirsSkippedList [requires detailedResults]

 ### Examples
-#### Simply Copy
+#### Simple Copy
-The following will perform a simply copy of one directory tree to another, skipping any existing files with the same path/name that are newer in the destination than the source.
+The following will copy one directory tree to another, skipping any existing files with the same path/name that are newer in the destination than the source.

 ```python
 from pyrocopy import pyrocopy